antijob/neuro-parser/README.md

 For managing Python packages, we use [PDM](https://pdm-project.org/):

 ```
-# install all locked packages
+# install all locked packages from lock file
 pdm install

 # resolve all dependencies and lock packages to lock file